billynewport/datasurface/docs/yellow_dp/MVP_DataTransformers.md

 The security module should make the dt_ tables writeable by the DataTransformer credentials and dev ops members.
 Note, ideally, a devops team member should only be able to access these tables or any aspect of the system using a traceable temporary credential whose assignment is approved by a senior devops member.
 Nobody should have default access to the system.
 These approvals should be based on a ticket being opened for a task which requires access to the system.
 All access including terminal logs, commands executed, keystrokes if needed should be logged.
 All actions performed by the temporary credential should be logged and reviewed quickly by a senior devops member.

+## Local test harness

+I need to create a test case which fakes running a simple DataTransformer against a local merge database.
+It should be able to run a sample transformer after mocking the git clone and so on.
+We can verify the output in the output tables.
+I'm thinking a simple test with a people datastore input and a masked people output datastore.
+The transformer can simply mask some fields.
 ## Factory DAG modifications

 The factory DAG needs to create the extra DAGs for the DataTransformers.
 For each DataTransformer it will need: